 In 2014, China surpassed the US in PPP GDP.
 Then came Trump, Mr. Anti-globalism.
 But the US is run by bankers and the military-industrial-intelligence complex.
 They care about conquest of nations, not manufacturing goods in America.

 These elites envision a fully globalized One World where they are the rulers.
 However, a few countries like Russia, China and Iran are refusing to bow to Western hegemony — a.k.a the “rules-based international order.”
 This is why the world is in such a dangerous situation.

 Europe is the sacrificial pawn for America’s hegemony.
 By the end of this year, we will see the collapse of either Russia or Europe.

 So far, Russia’s currency and the economy are doing okay.
-Russia’s oil production in July is 10.8 million barrels per day — virtually the same as in the last few years.
+Russia’s oil production in July was 10.8 million barrels per day — virtually the same as in the last few years.
 Putin has good relations with countries that represent 80% of the world’s population — including all the big ones like China, India, Indonesia, Brazil, Middle East, and African countries.

 Europe, on the other hand, is crumbling due to shortage of everything — electricity, natural gas, food, fertilizer, diesel etc. Inflation is skyrocketing, recession is guaranteed, and entire industries in Germany — the engine of Europe — are on the verge of collapse.
 If Russia completely turns off the NordStream pipeline, how Europe will survive the winter will not be just a rhetorical question.

 Hopefully, the world will realize by the end of this year that globalization is a good thing for the most part.
 Regulated trade with proper guardrails will make everyone more prosperous.
 And not to mention, trade brings countries and people together.
+Trade equals peace.
 Re-globalization is good for optimizing supply chains as well as balancing risks — geopolitical and economic.
 And it can be done without hot or cold wars.